guillermopalencia/U4-Project/README.md

 ### **__For Your Listening Pleasure__**

-#### Cantabile is an online music streaming platform built for those who have a love of music.
+#### Cantabile is an online music streaming platform built for those who have a love of music, a Fullstack PERN App for music streaming.
 Utilizing spoitfy api you are able to use the app as pretty much a spotify clone.
+Login with spotify oAuth inorder to access and use the app with intended features.

 ---